OscarZhou0107/db-in-k8s/README.md

 - Transceiver
   - Manges a single `TcpStream` socket.
 The socket is used for reading and writing to Scheduler concurrently.
   - Two separate event loops in parallel:
-    - Receiver: receiving request from scheduler and push into the `Queue`
+    - Receiver: receiving request from Scheduler and push into the `Queue`
-    - Responder: send response back to scheduler, also performs version release
+    - Responder: send response back to Scheduler, also performs version release

 ## Notes for asynchronous